-Developing the skill to generate leads is critical to the success of any business.
-Unfortunately, many small businesses make mistakes when deciding how to generate leads.
-These errors can snowball and lead to bigger problems.
-In fact, the inability to generate leads is one of the primary reasons so many small businesses fail.
+Developing the skill to generate leads is critical to the success of any small business.
+Unfortunately, many small businesses make mistakes when deciding on their lead generation strategy.
+These errors can snowball and begin more significant problems.
+The inability to attract new opportunities is one of the primary reasons, so many small businesses fail.

-With each and every customer incredibly valuable, it has never been more important for small businesses to use the correct methods to generate leads, but many make the same four mistakes time and time again.
+So, with every customer incredibly valuable.
+It has never been more critical for small businesses to develop a lead generation strategy.
+But, many small businesses make the same four mistakes time and time again.

-What is the best source to generate leads?
+What is the best source of lead generation?

-The answer is right under your nose.
-The best way to generate leads is to use the customers that already buy from you.
+Yes, the answer is right under your nose.
+The best way to generate a new opportunity is to use your existing customers that already buy from you.

-In today’s world of slick marketing and misleading advertising, people trust their peers more than they trust traditional ads.
-Which is one of the factors that put marketing through social media so effective?
-But we will talk more about social media later.
+In today’s world of slick marketing and misleading advertising.
+People trust their peers more than they trust traditional ads.
+Which, is one of the factors that put marketing through social media so useful.
+But, we will talk more about social media later.

-Referrals are the key to any successful business and if you develop a process to turn your most profitable customers into raving fans.
+Referrals are the key to any successful small business and if you develop a process to turn your most profitable customers into raving fans.
 You have gone a long way to ensuring the long-term viability of your business.
-Repeat customers equal repeat business, but they also mean much more than that.
+Repeat customers equal continuing business. but they also mean much more than that.

 When one of your clients is pleased with their experience of your company, what are they likely to do?

-They will tell their friends, who will tell their friends, who will tell their friends and so on.
+They will tell their friends, who will say to their friends, who will then, tell their friends and so on.

-If their experience of your service is bad, you begin to lose those customers.
+If their experience of your service is terrible, you begin to lose those customers.
 Guess what those customers will do?
 Tell their friends, who will tell their friends and so on.

 The simplest, most effective way for your established business to generate leads is to get them from your existing customers.

-Generate leads with customer referrals cuts through of all of that for small businesses.
-There is an inherent level of trust when potential customers become aware of your business through a friend’s referral instead of your advertising.
+Lead generation through customer referrals cut through all of that for small businesses.
+There is an inherent level of trust when potential customers become aware of your business through a friend’s referral.
+Instead of your advertising.

 So how do you make sure you generate leads with referrals from your best customers?

-First, start with outstanding customer service.
-Train your team.
+First, you start with outstanding customer service.
+Train your team to deliver excellence.
 They need to know what to say to clients and how to say it.
-You must focus on how each person feels after they’ve done business with you and make sure that it’s a positive experience for them.
+You must focus on how each person feels after they’ve done business with you.
+And also, make sure that it’s a positive experience for them.

-Next, make giving referrals easy and worth the effort for your customers.
-Reward them in some way, at the very least with a personal thank you.
+Next, you make giving referrals easy.
+And worth the effort for your customers.
+Reward them in some way.
+So, at the very least with a personal thank you.

 Remember those days when finding information about a business took a lot of work?

 Well, things have changed a lot.
 There is so much more information available to us through the internet.
-Researching a business and deciding who to work with is far easier than now that ever.
+Researching business and deciding who to work with is far less complicated now than ever.

 Internet marketing has put traditional advertising on its back foot, with traditional advertising, your business goes in search of customers.
 With internet marketing, companies don’t search for customers.
 Instead, they give customers the information they seek and the ability to find them quickly.

 When you think about it, the thinking has shifted in the world of marketing.
-Now companies with a strong on-line presence consistently generate leads.
-And find new customers in greater numbers than their competitors who don’t have a strong presence on-line.
+Now companies with a robust online presence consistently generate leads.
+And find new customers in more significant numbers than their competitors who don’t have a strong presence online.

-There is no excuse for businesses not to have some on-line presence these days.
-If you aren’t up and running on-line, you can be sure your competitors are, and they generate leads instead of you.
+There is no excuse for businesses not to have some online presence these days.
+If you aren’t up and running online, you can be sure your competitors are, and they generate the leads they need, instead of you.

 How do you view your marketing, as an expense or as an investment?

-Businesses that don’t generate leads sufficiently to give them enough customers eventually fail.
-One of the biggest reasons for this failure is simply they don’t understand gaining customers is an investment.
-They don’t go about the process the acquiring customers the right way.
+Businesses that don’t generate leads sufficiently to give them enough customers, eventually fail.
+One of the biggest reasons for this failure is they don’t understand gaining customers is an investment.
+They don’t go about the process of acquiring customers the right way.

-It is important to understand that you don’t just get customers, you buy them.
-When you think that way, you begin to know what you need to invest into your marketing.
+It is essential to understand that you don’t just get new customers, you buy them.
+When you think that way, you begin to know what you need to invest in your marketing.

-But if that same ad is only bringing in 50 customers that only spend £50, that campaign is not working and should be stopped immediately before the costs sink the business.
+But if that same ad is only bringing in 50 customers that just spend £50, that campaign is not working and should be stopped immediately before the costs sink the business.

 Too many companies try to capture customers with a wide net when a fishing line will do.
 Sure big companies like McDonald’s can market to everyone, but small businesses don’t have the resources or brand recognition to make that type of marketing work.

-One of the greatest methods to generate leads for your business is other businesses.
+One of the most significant methods to generate leads for your business is other businesses.
 Working in a strategic partnership with other companies that sell to the same target niche as your potential customers.
-Who sell a different product, can be beneficial to all parties, especially the customer.
+Who sells a different product, can be beneficial to all parties, especially the customer.

 The Final Word

-Through customer referrals, building a strong on-line presence, understanding customer acquisition costs and using strategic partners, your business will generate leads sufficiently to keep your order book full, and your business is moving forward.
+Through customer referrals, building a robust online presence, understanding customer acquisition costs and using strategic partners, your business will generate leads sufficiently to keep your order book full, and your business is moving forward.